Gabryxx7/FacialGestureControls/README.md

-# Expresso - Windows control with Facial gestures
+# Expresso - Windows control with facial gestures
+***Disclaimer**: I made this project more than 1 year ago and since then I haven't really touched it.
+I will tr to update this Readme to include more info about the project*

 This is a little fun project developed as a final assignment for the course [INFO90003 - Designing Novel Interaction](https://handbook.unimelb.edu.au/2018/subjects/info90003) at the University of Melbourne.

 The project uses [Affectiva](https://www.affectiva.com/) to detect facial expressions and emojis in real time.
 The app has been recently updated to get video feed from file and process every frame in it.

-# Instructions
+# How to use it
 There should be a release in the repository but if there is not, you'll find the pre-compiled exe in the `AffectivaWPF/bin/x64/Release` folder.

 Once started you should be greeted with this window:

 ![Start](Start.png)

 ## Camera Feed
 The camera feed should look something like this: